albertaw/nodejs-tutorial/lesson9-templating/README.md

 ```html
 <html ng-app="myApp">
 ```
-2.Create a controller and use ng-controller in the view to define the controller scope.
+II.
+Create a controller and use ng-controller in the view to define the controller scope.

 ```js